supersonnic/Deep-Learning/README.md

 #Deep Learning
 This repository contains sample code in Python for creating neural networks.
-Algorithms make use of following libraries:
+Algorithms make use of the following libraries:
 * Theano
 * Tensorflow
 * Keras